UPPMAX/R-matlab-julia-HPC/docs/r/isolatedR.rst

 .. questions::

-   - How to work with isolated R environments at HPC2N, UPPMAX and LUNARC?
+   - How to work with isolated R environments at HPC2N, UPPMAX, LUNARC, NSC, and PDC?

 .. objectives::